Synchronization of Power Systems under Stochastic Disturbances: Models and problem formulation

-where $\delta_i$ is the phase angle deviation from the phase angle at the synchronous state at node $i$; $\omega_i$ is the frequency deviation from the nominal frequency; $m_i>0$ describes the inertia of the synchronous generators; $l_{c_{ij}}=l_{ij}\cos{\delta_{ij}^*}$, where $l_{ij}=\hat{b}_{i j}V_iV_j$ is the effective susceptance and $\delta_{ij}^*=\delta_i^*-\delta_j^*$ is the phase angle difference in line $e_k\in\mathcal{E}$ connecting nodes $i$ and $j$ at the \emph{synchronous state}, which is defined in the {\bf Appendix}; $V_i$ is the voltage; $d_i>0$ is the damping coefficient with droop control; $b_i>0$ is the strength of the disturbances; and $\mu_i(t)$ is a Brownian motion process that results in Gaussian distributed incremental disturbances at the nodes.
-For the derivation of this model, refer to the {\bf Appendix}.
-Here, we refer to $l_{ij}$ as the \emph{line capacity} of line $e_k$, which is also called the coupling strength between generators, and refer to $l_{c_{ij}}$ as the \emph{weight} of line $e_k$.
-It is obvious that the weights of the lines are determined by the line capacity and the power flows at the synchronous state.
-Since the dynamics of the voltage and frequency can be decoupled \cite{Simpson-Porco2016},we restrict attention to modelling only the dynamics of the frequency and assume that the voltage of each node is a constant.
-In practice, the voltage can be controlled well by an \emph{Automatic Voltage Regulator \cite{Kundur}}.
-The choice of a model for the fluctuations in a power system should be based on the criteria that the model is realistic and that the subsequent analysis is not too complex.
-To address the problem of how the fluctuations in the frequency and the phase angle difference depend on the system parameters, we model the disturbances by independent Brownian motion processes at the nodes and deduce the explicit formulas of the variance matrices of the frequency and the phase angle differences of the invariant probability distribution.
+where $\delta_i$ and $\omega_i$ denote the phase angle and the frequency deviation of the synchronous machine at node $i$; $m_i>0$ describes the inertia of the synchronous generators; $P_i$ denotes power generation if $P_i>0$ and denotes power load otherwise; $l_{ij}=\hat{b}_{i j}V_iV_j$ is the effective susceptance, where $V_i$ is the voltage; $d_i>0$ is the damping coefficient with droop control.
+Since the dynamics of the voltage and the frequency can be decoupled \citep{Simpson-Porco2016},we restrict attention to modelling only the dynamics of the frequency and assume that the voltage of each node is a constant.
+In practice, the voltage can be well controlled by an \emph{Automatic Voltage Regulator \citep{Kundur}}.
+This model is often applied to study transient stability and rotor angle stability \citep{Nishikawa_2015,menck2,Dorfler2012}.
+In this paper, we focus on the networks with the following assumption. \begin{assumption} Assume the network $\mathcal{G}(\mathcal{V},\mathcal{E})$ is connected. \end{assumption} With Assumption \ref{assumption0}, we easily obtain $m\geq n-1$.
+In special case of $m=n-1$, the network is acyclic and when $m\geq n$, there are cycles in the network.